 Using traditional architectures it would not be possible to achieve the right level of performance and function integration required in the next generations of cars.
 It is the reason why car manufacturers, to meet these challenges, are reinventing their own systems by introducing zone or domain architectures and by favoring an aggregation of functions within new intelligent processors.

 Such intelligent processor already exists, Kalray’s Coolidge™, the 3rd generation of MPPA® (Massively Parallel Processor Array) processor has been designed to address the challenges and constraints of Edge Computing.
-It combines not only high performance, low power, deterministic behavior, ease of programmability and security but Coolidge™also supports execution of many heterogeneous critical tasks in parallel on a single chip: a critical Edge Computing need!
+It combines not only high performance, low power, deterministic behavior, ease of programmability and security but Coolidge™also supports execution of many heterogenous critical tasks in parallel on a single chip: a critical Edge Computing need!